apache/logging-log4j2/src/site/markdown/manual/cloud.md

 Log4j's Docker support may also be found at [Log4j-Docker](../log4j-docker/index.html).

 ## Appender Performance
-The numbers in the table below represent how much time was required for the application to call logger.debug 100,000 times.
+The numbers in the table below represent how much time in seceonds was required for the application to call logger.debug 100,000 times.
 These numbers only include the time taken to deliver to the specifcly noted endpoint and many not include the actual time required before they are availble for viewing.
 All measurements were performed on a MacBook Pro with a 2.9GHz Intel Core I9 processor with 6 physical and 12 logical cores, 32GB of 2400 MHz DDR4 RAM, and 1TB of Apple SSD storage.
 The VM used by Docker was managed by VMWare Fusion and had 4 CPUs and 2 GB of RAM.
 These number should be used for relative perfomance comparisons as the results on another system may vary considerably.

+The sample application used can be found under the log4j-spring-cloud-config/log4j-spring-cloud-config-samples directory in the Log4j [source repository](https://github.com/apache/logging-log4j2).

 | Test                    | 1 Thread | 2 Threads | 4 Threads | 8 Threads |
 |------------------------ |---------:|----------:|----------:|----------:|